Properties of Willingness Elements

 • positivity: this property is intrinsic to the function of willingness; it relates to being wholehearted in whatever is done.

 • energy: the Will (R) is conceived as the reservoir of energy for psychosocial existence and its endeavours.
-This energy must be delivered to endeavours and it is conjectured that this occurs via willingness.
-There is no reason to postulate negative energy, because an absence or minimal amount of energy emerges as unwillingness or reluctance.
+This energy must be available for delivery to endeavours and it is conjectured that this occurs via willingness.
+There is no reason to postulate negative energy, because absence or minimal amounts of energy emerge as unwillingness or reluctance.

 • variability: because there can be more or less energy, willingness can be more or less intense.
 If the intensity is zero, there is reluctance.
 As intensity builds, a person is more and more energized to use the appropriate element.

-The teacher's universal injunction—"must try harder"—is appropriate in principle, but ways to enable that release of energy into willingness requires clarification of its elements.
+The teacher's universal injunction—"must try harder"—is appropriate in principle, but ways to enable that production of energy require clarification of the willingness elements.

-While the elements developed in the previous topic seem quite distinct, it is necessary to validate and emphasize these distinctions.
+While the elements developed in the previous topic seem quite distinct, it is necessary to validate and emphasize distinctions among them.
 This can be achieved by considering the following properties for each element or level.

-• Fears to be overcome to release willingness.
+• Fears that are overcome when releasing willingness.

 • Required quality.